charlie0129/blog/content/post/docker-and-zfs-a-tough-pair/index.md

 ---
-title: Let Docker Use overlay2 Driver on ZFS Datasets
+title: Docker and ZFS - A Tough Pair
-description: ZFS is a great filesystem, and Docker is a great tool.
+description: ZFS is a state-of-the-art filesystem, and Docker is a revolutionary tool.
 But combining them can be a terrible idea...
-slug: docker-overlayfs2-on-zfs
+slug: docker-and-zfs-a-tough-pair
 date: 2022-08-07 08:54:00+0800
 categories:
     - filesystem